Do you have PCOS?

 Before you decide to pick ANY diet you must realize that all of the diets I’m about to list follow some basic guidelines.

-They often avoid certain food groups and they add in other specific food groups.
+They often avoid certain food groups and add in other specific food groups.

 Where they differ is in how much emphasis they put on certain food groups and the percentage of macromolecules recommended (how much protein you should eat relative to carbohydrates and fats, etc.).